 Another awesome feature of the Constellation NIght Light by Cloud b, is that has a 45 minute timer for automatic shut off.
-This unique night-light can found on Amazon.com.
-I’ve included a direct affiliate* link here.
-We love the turtle and ladybug.
+We love the turtle but personally, I think the ladybug looks really cool too!
 Whichever animal you pick, the constellations are the same.

 Make Brownies or Pancakes

 Not real brownies or pancakes!
 I will pretend I’m making brownies on their back by first having a child lay on their belly.
 Both my boys love this so much, they ask for it often when we are away from home and can’t sleep.
 The feel of mom’s hands on their back and smoothing voice helps to get them relaxed for sleep.
 I usually pretend I’m dropping eggs on their back, by plopping my hand down on them.
 I then ‘mix the batter’ by stirring my fingers around on their back.
 Next it’s time to ‘cook’ by rubbing their backs or flipping my hand back and forth for pancakes flipping.
 Use your imagination while walking through the steps of making brownies or pancakes.